 Panchayati Raj in India

-The system called Panchayati Raj in India was first launched on October 2, 1959, in Rajasthan, by then-Prime Minister Pandit Jawaharlal Nehru.
+The Panchayati Raj in India was first launched on October 2, 1959, in Rajasthan, by then-Prime Minister Pandit Jawaharlal Nehru.
 The second state to implement the Panchayati Raj system in India was Andhra Pradesh.
 Most of the conditions established this Panchayati Raj system in their states.
 However, there were wide-ranging differences between them.
 Some states chose a two-tier structure, while others used a three or four-tier system.
 Additionally, there were regional variations in the way that power was transferred.

 The Indian government has formed several committees to give recommendations on Panchayati Raj.
 Balwant Rai Mehta Committee (1957) was the first committee that recommended the establishment of the scheme of ‘democratic decentralization’ which ultimately came to be known as Panchayati Raj in India.
 Ashok Mehta Committee (1977), Hanumantha Rao Committee (1983), G.V.K.
 Rao Committee (1985), L.M.
 Singhvi Committee (1986), and P.K.
 Thungan Committee (1989) are some of the most significant committees formed by the government.